007revad/Synology_HDD_db/how_to_schedule.md

     - e.g. If you saved the script to a shared folder on volume1 called "scripts" you'd type: **/volume1/scripts/syno_hdd_db.sh**
 11. Click **OK** to save the settings.

-Here's some screenshots showing what needs to set:
+Here's some screenshots showing what needs to be set:

 <p align="leftr"><img src="images/schedule1.png"></p>